 This section presents the results in accordance with the methodology discussed above.
 Based on the literature review through desktop research as well as consultations with the Red Sea Antiquities Inspection Office and Suez Antiquities Inspection Office, it is concluded that there are no registered archaeological sites with the Project area itself.
-The closest sites that are considered of great archaeological, historical and cultural heritage value are described in Table 8-17 below and presented in the figure that follows.
+The closest sites that are considered of great archaeological, historical and cultural heritage value are described in Table 8-23 below and presented in the figure that follows.

-Table 8-17: Description of Closest Archaeological Sites to the Project (Consultant, 2019) Site Description Distance to Project Wadi Jarf / Red sea coast A harbour complex which was used regularly during the second half of the Old Kingdom and the Middle Kingdom (from 2550 to 1700 b.c.e.).
-It was used by the expeditions seeking turquoise and other products from south Sinai.
+Table 8-23: Description of Closest Archaeological Sites to the Project Site Description Distance to Project Wadi Jarf / A harbour complex which was used regularly during the second half of the Old 19km to the north Red Sea Kingdom and the Middle Kingdom (from 2550 to 1700 B.C.E.).
+It was used by the coast expeditions seeking turquoise and other products from south Sinai.
 Moreover, it's also known for its very famous wadi jarf papyrus which dates to the reign of king khufu and which describes the organization of labour under the supervision of their leader Merer who recorded the diary of the mission on a long papyrus sheet.
-19km to the north Saint Anthony Monastery (Deir erl Qidis Antun) Saint Anthony's disciples founded the monastery between 361 and 36 (Starkey.2012:205) 40km to the north Saint Paul Monastery (Deir el Qidis Nulus): The monastery is located in front of mount el galala.
-The caves in this area were used by Christian monks who used the limited resources available in the harsh desert for living, while the cave and chapel of Saint Paul in particular were considered the base for the current monastery (Starkey.2012: 207).
-19km to the north
+Saint Saint Anthony's disciples founded the monastery between 361 and 36 40km to the north Anthony (Starkey.2012:205) Monastery (Deir erl Qidis Antun) Saint Paul The monastery is located in front of mount el galala.
+The caves in this area were 19km to the north Monastery used by Christian monks who used the limited resources available in the harsh (Deir el desert for living, while the cave and chapel of Saint Paul in particular were Qidis considered the base for the current monastery (Starkey.2012: 207).
+Nulus):

-Figure 8-45: Location of Closest Archaeological Sites to the Project Area (Consultant, 2019)
+Figure 8-53: Location of Closest Archaeological Sites to the Project Area